Course Descriptions

 Environmental Decision-Making - LAWS 7222

-Explores the foundational issues the underlie agency decision-making, including environmental ethics, cost-benefit analysis, risk assessment, constitutional law, and administrative law.
+Explores the foundational issues that underlie agency decision-making, including environmental ethics, cost-benefit analysis, risk assessment, constitutional law and administrative law.
 Compares and contrasts National Environmental Policy Act and the National Historic Preservation Act and the Endangered Species Act.
+Same as ENVS 6222.
+2-3 credits, letter graded.

 Environmental Justice and Law - LAWS 7242